sahuang/sahuang.github.io/writeups/gdg-algiers-ctf-2022/index.md

 ![First prediction](./predict0.png)

-So we just need to recursively add text to flag until we get the whole flag.
+So we just need to recursively add text to initially empty flag until we get the whole flag.
 Notice that sometimes code will output `##`, we just need to remove them.
 Here is the full code:

 ```py
 from torch.nn import functional as F